Policies for Distance Education Courses Carrying Undergraduate Credit Offered by Northern Illinois University

 Ownership and use of online material is governed by the university intellectual property policy.

 Because the usual criterion of "contact hours" may not be germane, proposals for undergraduate-level courses intended to be offered via distance education should include a rationale as to how the number of credit hours for each proposed course has been determined.
 This rationale must comply with the credit hour policies articulated in APPM Section III, Item 2.

-The course status of distance education courses will be clearly indicated in the Schedule of Classes.
+The course status of distance education courses will be clearly indicated in the online course finder.
 Any special requirements, including limitations regarding who may enroll in a course in a given term, should also be announced.

 The determination of the mode of delivery for a given course rests with the unit.